Team

 Managing Partner

-John Borthwick has been a leader in the New York startup technology business for over three decades.
+John Borthwick has been a leader in the New York startup technology business for over two decades.
 He is the founder and CEO of betaworks, a New York-based startup platform that builds, accelerates, and invests in early-stage consumer technology companies.

 Companies built by betaworks include Giphy, Dots, bitly, Tweetdeck, and Chartbeat.
-Giphy was acquired by Instagram/META, Dots by TakeTwo, bitly by private equity, and Tweetdeck by Twitter.
-Investments and accelerated companies include: Twitter, Tumblr, Kickstarter, Medium, Anchor, Gimlet and recently Hugging Face, RecRoom, Granola, and XMTP.
+Giphy was acquired by META, Dots by TakeTwo, bitly by private equity, and Tweetdeck by Twitter.

-During his time at Betaworks, John has been a key player in a number of prestigious tech organizations including the Bloomberg Tech Council, the Partnership for New York, co-hosted New York Founders Forum, and served as a TechCrunch Startup Battlefield judge several times.
+During his time at Betaworks, John has been a key player in a number of tech organizations including the Bloomberg Tech Council, the Partnership for New York, co-hosted New York Founders Forum, and served as a TechCrunch Startup Battlefield judge several times.
 He has also appeared on many media lists including Business Insider’s Top VCs in New York, Silicon Alley’s Seed 100, Tech Power 50, 100 Best Tech People on Twitter, and AlleyWatch’s Complete Guide to Venture Capital in NYC.

 John holds an MBA from Wharton and a BA in Economics from Wesleyan University.